khinydnlin/khinydnlin/README.md

 ### 🔍 About Me:

-🌟 I'm an experienced analytics professional with a rich background in quantitative research and analytics.
-Currently on an exciting journey to pivot my career into data science, with a focus on product and marketing analytics.
-My ultimate aim is to deliver impactful business solutions through the power of big data technologies, and the full spectrum of analytics: descriptive, prescriptive, and predictive analytics.
+🌟 Experienced data science and analytics professional with 8 years of experience in quantitative research, analytics and management consulting.
+I am passionate about delivering impactful business solutions through the power of big data technologies, and data science techniques.
+In my previous roles, I performed a range of quantitative analyses:

-### 🛠 Skills & Learning:

-💡 I'm in the process of sharpening my coding skills via personal projects, data challenges on platforms like Kaggle and Maven Analytics, and through independent contracts.
-Always eager to learn new tools and technologies, I'm on a constant quest to enhance my tech stack.
+- Statistical modelling - cluster analysis, price sensitivity analysis, linear regression modelling, market analysis to uncover market trends and consumer behaviours
+- Experimental desgin using causal inference - Difference-in-Differences method to measusre the impacts of products and services
+- Survey data analysis
+- Data visualization and reporting
+- Financial modelling and market sizing

+Sectors:Consumer Services (F&B), Automotive, Real Estate, Financial Services, Agriculture

 ### 🔧 Analytics Tools & Technologies: